-My first book project examines the ways in which political elites legitimize human rights abuses against stigmatized groupsand how victims' organizations mobilize demands for justice to hold politicians accountable in Mexico's War on Drugs.
+My first book project examines how political elites legitimize human rights abuses against stigmatized groupsand how victims' organizations mobilize demands for justice to hold politicians accountable in Mexico's War on Drugs.
 My second book project (with Abby Córdova) explores the positive role of immigrants’ agency in countering misperceptions and promoting support for inclusionary policies.

 My work has been published or accepted in Perspectives on Politics, Political Psychology, Party Politics, Legislative Studies Quarterly [2x], and Research and Politics, and is under advance contract with Cambridge University Press.
 It has been funded by the National Science Foundation (NSF), the American Political Science Association (APSA), Innovations for Poverty Action (IPA), Evidence in Governance and Politics (EGAP), and the Kellogg Institute, among others.
 I was also a 2023-2024 Harry Frank Guggenheim Emerging Scholar, a USIP-Minerva Peace and Security Scholar, and the 2023 APSA Political Psychology Distinguished Junior Scholar.